Trizlet/TinyLife/README.md

 ## 📝 Notes

-- Defaults to a 20 × 20 grid with a 250 ms delay if no arguments are given
+* Defaults to a 20 × 20 grid with a 250 ms delay if no arguments are given
-- Currently, only random grid generation is supported
+* Currently, only random grid generation is supported
+* Works on **Windows** and **Linux**
-- Just a fun little project. not meant to be fancy!
+* Just a fun little project.
+Not meant to be fancy!